Thomas-Shaer/Array-Charting-Language-and-IDE/README.md

 *Planned time of completion: between week 10-13*
 1. Basic version of the language with following features implemented:
-a.
-Float/Boolean/null type
+	- Float/Boolean/null type
-b.
-Built In Methods
+	- Built In Methods
-c.
-Arithmetic/Comparison
+	- Arithmetic/Comparison
-d.
-Ability to output data that can be rendered by a chart
+	- Ability to output data that can be rendered by a chart
 2. Get basic GUI framework going for interaction with the program
-a.
-Basic integration of language into the GUI
+	- Basic integration of language into the GUI
 3. Basic chart working that can display output information from the language.
 4. Basic input and labelling for user submitted data so that it can be used and referenced in the language.